Handling redirect payment methods

 If customers select a redirect payment method, the data

-contains a source whose state
+returned by contains a whose is pending_redirect

 .
 When you receive this event, retrieve source.id